This story was last updated at 10:33 am on Tuesday, April 20.

 What can you say to people who are afraid of taking the vaccine?

-Here’s what Atrium infectious disease physician Dr. Lewis McCurdy had to say: “Immunizations have really made the world a safer place.
+Atrium infectious disease physician Dr. Lewis McCurdy says, “Immunizations have really made the world a safer place.
 My hope is that people will step up and take the vaccine, because I do think it’s going to be a significant way to reduce the length this pandemic.”

 Learn more about Operation Warp Speed and the U.S. Department of Health and Human Services’ efforts to develop a safe vaccine.